Doctors' surgery left without phone and internet access after "malicious" vandalism

-Gudge Heath Lane Surgery in Titchfield left without phone and broadband after "malicious" vandals target Openreach network
+Gudge Heath Lane Surgery in Fareham left without phone and broadband after "malicious" vandals target Openreach network

 and live on Freeview channel 276

 According to broadband and phone service provider Openreach, cables which serve the surgery were “deliberately” targeted.
-The vandals cut cables and otherwise damaged the network in Titchfield, which has “repeatedly” been struck by similar attacks.
+The vandals cut cables and otherwise damaged the network in the vicinity, which has “repeatedly” been struck by similar attacks.
 Homes and businesses in the area have also faced disruption which repairs are underway.

 An Openreach spokesperson said, “Our network in Titchfield has repeatedly been the subject of malicious damage with telegraph poles damaged and cables cut, impacting phone and broadband service for numerous local homes and businesses.